USA Adventure Program Overview

 - Watch Old Faithful erupt in Yellowstone National Park

-- Hike the Highline Trail in Glacier National Park
+- Hike the stunning trails in Glacier National Park

-- Stand-up paddleboard, kayak or boat on Lake McDonald
+- Stand-up paddleboard, kayak, or boat on alpine lakes

-DAYS 1-2: COLORADO > THE ROCKY MOUNTAINS & GLENWOOD SPRINGS
+DAY 2: THE ROCKY MOUNTAINS > GLENWOOD SPRINGS

 Our adventure begins in the breathtaking state of Colorado.
 Enjoy a night out in the capital city of Denver before beginning the road trip of a lifetime.
-Our first day on the road we’ll head for the hills and hike to the stunning Hanging Lake, a turquoise alpine lake surrounded by waterfalls in the Rocky Mountains.
+Our first day on the road we’ll head for the hills and stop at Red Rocks Amphitheater.
 In the evening, rest up in Glenwood Springs and soak in the largest hot spring pool in America.

-DAYS 3-5: UTAH > ARCHES & CANYONLANDS NATIONAL PARKS
+DAYS 3-5: ARCHES > CANYONLANDS NATIONAL PARKS > PARK CITY

 Tucked on the border of Utah and Colorado, Moab is an outdoor enthusiast’s paradise!
 We’ll rock climb, go canyoning, and even do an easy hike to a secret waterfall where you will be able to cool off and go for a swim!
 Of course, no trip to Moab would be complete without visiting the national parks.
 Delicate Arch is the most recognizable of its kind and a must do on our itinerary.
 In Canyonlands, we’ll check out the best viewpoint in the park at Grand View of Island in the Sky.
 From this (as the name suggests!) truly spectacular view, you can look out at what was formerly plains and contemplate how nature shaped the canyon into what it is today.